Solution · Copyright detection

 MediaLayer wraps image, video, and audio similarity behind one JSON request shape.
 POST two URLs to the matching endpoint for that media type and you get a similarity score, a confidence label, and aligned matched segments — start and end timestamps for video and audio, so ownership tooling can show exactly which seconds overlap with which reference asset.

-Matching is built for the obfuscation real reuse goes through: re-encoding, resizing, cropping, letterboxing, watermark removal, audio transcoding, and pitch-shifting.
+Matching is built for the obfuscation real reuse goes through: re-encoding, resizing, cropping, letterboxing, watermark removal, and audio transcoding.
 The aligned-segments output lets ownership and monetization workflows action overlap by duration, not just by a coarse match-or-no-match flag.
+Heavier transforms such as pitch shifting may require additional tuning or validation.

 For rights-holder catalogs that have grown past pairwise comparisons, the same primitives map onto the Enterprise media search surface: ingest the rights-holder catalog into a similarity index, run one-to-many search against every new upload, and return ranked matches with overlap timestamps.
 Talk to MediaLayer AI Labs about direct API access, private deployment, and bulk ingestion.

 Operationally, ownership pipelines call the API server-to-server with their own x-rapidapi-key (or, on direct-API enterprise deployments, with private credentials and a private endpoint).
 URL validation rejects private, loopback, and cloud-metadata addresses, which is the right default when ingestion handlers receive URLs from third-party publishers.
-Aligned matched-segment output is stable across responses, so monetization decisions can use overlap-duration thresholds and stay auditable as creator dispute volumes grow — and the same JSON envelope keeps rights-decision audit logs uniform across image, video, and audio matches.
+Aligned matched-segment output is stable across responses, so monetization decisions can use overlap-duration thresholds and stay auditable as creator dispute volumes grow.

 Workflow example